Marijuana Withdrawal Symptoms

 Marijuana withdrawal doesn’t require detox, but if that’s the first step you’d like to try, you can speak directly with your physician or therapist about your options.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) and a drug addiction helpline also offer resources for drug detox facilities near you.

-If you’re ready to take the next step, you can reach out to our compassionate staff at Alpas Wellness to get the process started.
+If you’re ready to take the next step, contact our compassionate staff at Alpas Wellness to start the process.
 We’re available 24/7 to assist you.

 Find Marijuana Withdrawal Treatment Near Me